Heart Health: How Does Heart Rate Change with Exercise?

 Familiarizing Yourself With Google Science Journal AppYou will use the Google Science Journal app on your smartphone or tablet to record your pulse.
 To do this, you will make and record a sound each time you feel a pulse.
-You can learn how to use the Science Journal app here and learn about sound intensity measurements, you can review the relevant tutorials on this Science Journal tutorial page.
+To learn how to use the Science Journal app and how to make sound intensity measurements, you can review the relevant tutorials on this Science Journal tutorial page.

 Measuring Your Heart Rate

 - Use the first two fingers of one hand to feel your radial pulse on the opposite wrist, as shown in Figure 2.
 Every time the heart pumps blood through the arteries, you can feel a change in blood pressure in the arteries.
 You will use the artery located on the "thumb side" of your wrist, just below the base of your hand.
 Practice finding your pulse until you can do it quickly.
 Note: Do not use your thumb, because it has its own pulse, which could throw off your count.

 Figure 2.
 How to feel your radial pulse.

 - Practice saying the word "pump" each time you feel a pulse.
 Can you pick up the rhythm?

 - Find a quiet space.
 Open the Science Journal app and select the sound intensity sensor.
 Watch the display as you repeat step 2.
 Do you see a peak form each time you say "pump"?

 - Find the record button and record yourself saying "pump" at the rhythm of your pulse for about 20 seconds.
 An example is shown in Figure 3.

 Figure 3.
 Heart beats over time.
 The x-axis is time in minutes:seconds [min:s] and the y-axis is sound intensity in decibels [dB].